Nobuyuki Ōura: Concept

 While living in New York, Ōura decided to create a self-portrait in a series of prints that utilized photographs of the Shōwa Emperor.
-Through his years of living in the U.S., Ōura gained the objective distance to reconsider his own identity and sense of dislocation as a Japanese national, and created the series as a way to delve into the absorption and assimilation of Western culture and techniques undertaken by Japanese society in general, and the emperor specifically, during the postwar period.
+Through his years of living in the U.S., Ōura gained an objective distance that enabled him to reconsider his own identity and sense of dislocation as a Japanese national.
+He created the series as a way to delve into techniques undertaken by Japanese society and specifically the emperor, to absorb and assimilate into Western culture during the postwar period.
 This sentiment was implied in the title of the series; Ōura has stated that he wanted to “reverse the perspective we have learned from the West” and “hold that perspective on his own shoulders and walk forward.” Ōura chose images of Hirohito photographed wearing Western clothing, demonstrating the shift in the emperor's military dress before/during the Pacific War to civilian clothes in the postwar decades.

 Art historian Kenji Kajiya analyzed Holding Perspective for a workshop on modern and contemporary East Asian Art held at New York University in 2005, interpreting the series as Ōura's “postcolonial reconsideration of modern Japan's effort to assimilate into Western culture.”
 Kajiya asserted that Ōura's use of Emperor Hirohito's photograph in these self-portraits was a way to explore the awkwardness the artist experienced during his ten-year stay in New York as a non-Western person becoming more and more assimilated into Western culture. Ōura has explained in his own words that, “there's an inner emperor inside of me that cannot be denied even if I attempt to refuse it.”
 Most of the prints from the series carefully superimposed photographs of Emperor Hirohito in ways that highlighted his activities, dress, and stylization over the years against a variety of images and motifs that demonstrated Ōura's absorption in Western art techniques, such as sexual and racial fetishizations of the gaze and fragmentation of the human form (especially female) found in the work of Western artists such as Man Ray.
 By juxtaposing photographs of the emperor's increasingly apparent Westernization in the postwar years with imagery that explored the complexities of Japanese culture and values, the artist considered his own mimicry of dominant Western culture and techniques.